jbloomlab/seqneut-pipeline/README.md

 In addition, you need to create the configuration file `config.yml` and ensure it includes the appropriate configuration for `seqneut-pipeline` as described below.

+To track the correct files in the created results, we suggest you copy the [./test_example/.gitignore](test_example/.gitignore) file to be the `.gitignore` for your main repo.

 Finally, you need to create a `conda` environment that minimally includes the packages needed to run the pipeline, which are a recent version of [snakemake](https://snakemake.readthedocs.io/) and [pandas](https://pandas.pydata.org/).
 You can either create your own environment containing these, or simply build and use the one specified in [environment.yml](environment.yml) file of `seqneut-pipeline`, which is named `seqneut-pipeline`.
 So if you are using that environment, you can simply run the pipeline with:
 ```